 -

 Complete the AP/IB/Dual Credit Survey.
-Prior to your orientation session, bioscience students will receive a link to a Qualtrics survey to indicate your AP and IB exams with anticipated scores.
+Prior to your orientation session, incoming Bioscience freshmen will receive a link to a Qualtrics survey to indicate your AP and IB exams with anticipated scores.
 The survey also includes space to provide information about any dual credit taken during high school.
 Even if you did not take any exams or dual credit, this information is valuable to your advisor to help them prepare to make course recommendations during your one-on-one advising session.

 Students will still need to send in exam scores to claim applicable credit and send in dual credit transcripts.
 These topics will be covered in more detail in your CNS Foundations seminar during the fall semester, and you can discuss any questions in the fall semester with an academic advisor.